ChrisPenner/flags/README.md

 How do we achieve all this ✨magic✨ you ask?

 Easy!
-Flags is effectively a bash compiler!
+Flags just generates bash for you!

 ## Magic